HugoBlox/theme-academic-cv/content/home/experience.md

   location = "Oklahoma"
   date_start = "2015-08-15"
   date_end = "2017-08-01"
+  description = """
-  description = """Kept regular office hours to further facilitate students’ mastery of philosophical concepts taught in class.
-90% of the students whom I met with reported better understanding of the concepts taught in class.
+    * Kept regular office hours to further facilitate students’ mastery of philosophical concepts taught in class.
+    * 90% of the students whom I met with reported better understanding of the concepts taught in class.
-■ Participated in various student coursework evaluation processes using a variety of methods and techniques.
-Used this feedback to constantly improve the manner in which I presented the material.
+    * Participated in various student coursework evaluation processes using a variety of methods and techniques.
+    * Used given feedback to constantly improve the manner in which I presented the material.
-■ Helped with ongoing development and design of the curriculum in a manner supporting a research-led and scholarly approach to student learning."""
+    * Helped with ongoing development and design of the curriculum in a manner supporting a research-led and scholarly approach to student learning."""

 +++